 - Statements to insurance companies

-- Where resident or nonresident hunting/fishing licenses were purchased
+- Where resident or nonresident hunting or fishing licenses were purchased

 - Location of jury duty

-Note: Your donations to charities are not considered in determining your residency.
+Note: We do not consider your charitable contributions in determining your residency.

 Spousal Presumption

-Your spouse is generally assumed to be a resident of the same state as you, except in the following situations:
+Generally, we assume your spouse is a resident of the same state as you except in these situations:

 Example